Wife, mom, inspiration

 - Having my family close to me has been critical in this journey.
 They are my rock and the source of my courage and positive outlook on life.

 I often wonder why this happened to me, and sometimes I get angry about it.
 But then I move on to say it did happen, so how can I make each day meaningful?
 I see silver linings with greater clarity and experience love and human kindness on a deeper level.
-Of course, I worry about how many birthdays I will get to share with my children—but right now I’m making the most of every day, and I’m happy to see my children dance in ballet class and swing on the bars in gymnastics.
-I get all the pictures and videos I can—and I make sure I’m in them—to create memories that will last forever.
+I call it “cancer clarity.”
+Each moment is magnified, and the lens through which I see the important things in life is crystal clear to me.

 Growing up, I was taught that with hard work, dreams could come true.
 I graduated from Penn State University and spent 20 years in publishing, selling advertising for some of the most prestigious magazine brands.
-I loved working with people and being part of a team, putting together a product people would enjoy.
-It was hard work, but it was a fun, glamorous world, and I liked the energy of the media business.
+I traveled to 24 countries and appreciated the diversity in our world, but I always came home feeling proud to live in the USA.
 In 2006, I met my husband online, and we started our life together in New York City.
 When our two daughters were born, our family was complete.

 Blindsided By Breast Cancer

 I remember when they suggested I get an MRI, I thought, “That’s ridiculous, why do I need an MRI?”
-I asked the technician: “Would you get the MRI if it were you?”
-She said, “Absolutely.”
 The MRI revealed that I needed three breast biopsies: two in my left breast and one in my lymph node.

 Coping With An MBC Diagnosis